 Rev. Dr. Craig Rubano and Friends

 Among the treasures in our congregational midst are the stories from those Members and Friends going through the aging process.
 How does facing vulnerability help, in fact, to create the personal resilience to live vibrantly in the face of loss?
 And how can we—all of us—learn from one another and live more appreciatively into gratitude and love, together?
-Click here to watch the service on Sunday morning.
+Click here to watch the service.

 Music: Dr. Louise Chernosky, PJ Casbar